Dynamic Message Routing

 With horizontal scaling, you connect brokers (nodes) together to create a DMR cluster.
 DMR clusters are typically used for software and hardware event brokers at the same site.
 PubSub+ Cloud event broker services are usually set up as single-node cluster and don't use horizontal scaling.

 Each node in a cluster has a connection to every other node.
 These connections within the same cluster are called internal links; collectively, we refer to this as a "full mesh" of links.
 Within this fully-meshed cluster, each node is aware of all the others so that every event published in the network is seamlessly routed to the consuming applications.

 In multi-site scaling, you connect two or more clusters together.
 Connections between clusters are called external links.
 Clusters may contain a single node or they may contain several nodes.
 If a cluster has more than one node, one node in the cluster is designated as a gateway node to send and receive messages between clusters.

 It is not necessary for each cluster to be connected to every other cluster in an event mesh; however, messages only propagate between directly-connected clusters.
 If an external link is not configured between two clusters, messages do not pass between them.
 For example, in the diagram below, messages won't pass between Cluster A and Cluster C because they are not connected.

-For more information about DMR, see DMR Overview.
+For more information about DMR, see Dynamic Message Routing.

 You should now have a basic understanding of how an event mesh works and you can move on to Next Steps.